 Across from her Aunt Grace chuckled, and then started talking, her blind eyes staring unseeing at Lizelle.

 ‘I heard you and Merlina talk about the deaths the other day, Lizelle.
 But Merlina was lying.
-Merlina did not want you to find out, but the first death was that of your real mother.’
+Merlina did not want you to find out, but the first death caused by your Annua Morte was that of your real mother.’

 Bethany hissed again, and Grace turned her blind eyes towards her.
 ‘Yeah can hiss all you want to, Bethany, but the truth must out.
 The girl must know!’

-‘Let her tell me,’ said Lizelle to Bethany, holding up her hand to stop any more interruptions.
+‘Let her tell me,’ said Lizelle to Bethany, holding up her hand to stop any further interruptions.

 ‘Your mother died two days after you were born,’ said Aunt Grace